StevenBlack/vocab/million-dollar-words.md

 ### stalactite
-Not, of course, to be confused with stalagmite.
-Let's sort them out once and for
-all: a stalactite is the icicle-like formation that hangs from the roof or wall of a cave.
-A stalagmite is a deposit on the floor of the cave that looks like an inverted stalactite.
-Remember that stalactites must be tight to stay on the roof of the cave and you'll be all set.
-Both are made from crystalline calcium carbonate buildup.
+The icicle-like formation that hangs from the roof or wall of a cave.

 ### stalwart
 Stout; steady; dependably courageous.
-Friends who can be counted on for their bravery and loyalty are stalwart.

 ### stentorian
-People often use this word to mean authoritarian, but that's not exactly what it means.
-Someone who speaks with a stentorian voice speaks loudly and harshly.
-It often has the effect of being authoritarian, however.
+Speaking loudly and harshly.

 ### stochastic